 Why should you to visit a dental office every six months if you don’t have any problems?

 Preventive care is less expensive than remediation.
 Certain problems that often prompt a dental visit like inflamed gums and tooth pain are will not suffice as measures for a preemptive oral cancer screening strategy.
-During regular visits Dr. Klostermyer will monitor your oral health and catch any issues before they become more significant.
+During regular visits, Dr. Klostermyer will monitor your oral health and catch any issues before they become more significant.

 The American Dental Association recommends an initial visit when children turn one and most baby teeth are present.
 The first visit should be a playful examination so the child makes positive associations for future healthcare visits.
-The child can get familiar with sitting in the dental chair and examine simple dental tools (with supervision) and slowly be exposed to the fact that taking care of one’s own teeth is a life-long habit that can be fun and rewarding.
+The child can get familiar with sitting in the dental chair and examining simple dental tools (with supervision) and slowly be exposed to the fact that taking care of one’s own teeth is a life-long habit that can be fun and rewarding.

 Should metal fillings be replaced immediately?

 At one time, amalgam was the material of choice for standard fillings.
 Now, most dentists prefer composite fillings.
-Composite fillings should be made to match your natural tooth color, have a leak-tight interface with the tooth surface and are metal-free.
-If the old metal fillings aren’t causing any problems, one can choose to leave them in place, however if a more esthetic restoration is desired, replacing them with composite fillings is an option.
+Composite fillings should be made to match your natural tooth color, have a leak-tight interface with the tooth surface, and are metal-free.
+If the old metal fillings aren’t causing any problems, one can choose to leave them in place, however, if a more esthetic restoration is desired, replacing them with composite fillings is an option.